 - !
 Are the rates paid by the insurance company for dental cleaning in line with the rates charged by the dentists?
 A student called 30 dentists to find out the rates. - !
 Does the blood type ratios in McClean county agree with the national percentages as published by the American Red Cross?
 Students went through Red Cross records using stratified sampling until there were over two hundred people in the sample. - !
 Do people prefer Pepsi over Coke?
 People's preference was asked and then they were given a taste test. - !
 Are the men and women's shoe prices at Foot Locker, MC Sports, and Finish Line the same? - !
 A company claimed that the machine produced parts that were acceptable 90% of the time.
 They collected printouts of runs from the machines and tested the claim. - !
 A machine used as the Clinton Power Plant for measurements was tested daily to see if it was accurate.
 The student collected data from the machine to see if it was within the specified tolerance at least 95% of the time. - !
-Cubs, Krogers, and Eagles' prices were compared in several different categories to see if Cubs' claim of lowest prices was correct.
-The same thing has been done with WalMart, KMart, and Ventures.
-That group went and interviewed the managers about pricing strategies. - !
 Does Firestone/Bridgestone produce splices with the mean size claimed? - !
 Is the GPA of smokers lower than the GPA of non-smokers? - !
 Do higher priced bullets have a smaller shot pattern? - !
 Do Chex potato chips have 60% less fat than their competitors? - !
 Can Wonder Bread claim they have 200% more calcium than other regular white breads? - !
-Is there a difference in GPA between students coming from public and private high schools?
+Is there a difference in GPA between students coming from public and private high schools? - !
+Do patrons at Cheddar's tip 15%? - !
+Are there more absences on Fridays than on Mondays?